tbtaco/tbtaco/README.md

 This is my personal Git where I'll be saving all of my future projects.
 Feel free to look around.

-If you're here wanting to see good examples of my coding ability, I would start with github.com/tbtaco/Practice/ (Lots of LeetCode practice)
+If you're here wanting to see good examples of my coding ability, I would start with [LeetCode Practice](github.com/tbtaco/Practice/)

 Questions over anything are welcome at tyler.richey.777@gmail.com (professional) or at tbtaco@hotmail.com (main)